Mitoooooooopo/Crafting-package-BD/README.md

 # Crafting-package-BD
 A simple system for crafting For those who want a craft command for their Ballsdex instance
+**what changed**
+.Added ability to craft specials of a ball

+.now give random status bonus instead of +0 +0

+.now replaced some places without countryball to match your Bot

+.changed tranformer to just show the recipe name instead of recipe -> recipe name

+.now shows ball emojis alongside missing list

 > [!IMPORTANT]
 > Any Bugs, errors, or confusion You won't get any support from official Ballsdex server for this package since this is a custom one You need to directly dm me @An Unknown Guy just ping me on any server or dm